- Article (1) Definitions

 Article (55) The Executive Regulations

-The Cabinet shall, based upon the Minister's proposal, issue the Executive Regulations of this Decree Law, within six [6] months following the date of being published in the official gazette.
+The Cabinet shall, based upon the Minister's proposal, issue the Executive Regulations of this Decree by Law, within six (6) months from the date of its publication in the official gazette.

 Article (56) The Executive Resolutions